10 Causal estimands

 1 0.197

-Ok, here, our effect of \(X\) is pretty far from 0, although it’s hard to know if this is really bias, or something we are just seeing by chance in this particular simulated sample.
-To explore the potential for finite sample bias, we can rerun this simulation many times at different sample sizes.
-Let’s do that.
+X is pretty far from 0, although it’s hard to know if this is bias or something we just see by chance in this simulated sample.
+Let’s rerun this simulation many times at different sample sizes to explore the potential for finite sample bias and plot the results.

 sim <- function(n) {